Table of contents

 Here are our tips and tricks on how to increase your SOV.

 The first tip sounds like a no-brainer, yet it’s still a surprise for many companies.
 Mainly because building a robust social media presence takes a lot of time, and you don’t see the results right away.

 But choosing the right social media platform, posting regularly, and engaging with your audience is the best way to improve your share of voice on social media.

 The beauty of social media?
 It’s about being social – talking to your friends, sending GIFs, and sharing photos.

-That’s why the main purpose of your social media presence should be natural engagement with your audience.
-Thank them for their comments, reply to their complaints and share their posts.
-People will come and will buy your product, even if you don’t sell to them directly.
+That’s why the primary purpose of your social media presence should be natural customer engagement with your audience.
+Thank them for their comments, reply to their complaints, and share their posts.
+People will come and buy your product, even if you don’t sell to them directly.

-The more people see your posts, the higher your share of voice will be.
+The more people see your posts, the higher your SOV will be.
 That’s why it’s important to invest in content that people want to share.

 If you have no idea what type of content works best in your industry, explore your competitors’ pages.
 They either already discover what works, and in that case, you can get inspired by their posts.

 Or they’re completely lost, in which case you can learn from their mistakes.

 Traditional media is not dead!
 You can raise your online share of voice by promoting your business offline, increasing organic search traffic, and improving your online advertising and digital marketing efforts.
 It does sound crazy, doesn’t it?